-- a) Each team is to consist of 7 competent rescue members, #7 being the identified spare. - b) All 7 members will write the exam, and be in lock up between events. - c) A team of 6 members (#'s 1 6) is required for the Field Problem, Fire Fighting, Practical Skills and First Aid events. - d) If a team member becomes ill or injured once lock up has been initiated the spare person (#7) can be utilized with the permission of the competition Marshall. - e) The injured/ ill member is to leave lock up for treatment and is not permitted to return to lock up or have communication with the team. - f) The spare member is to accompany and stay with the guide at all times when out of lock up.
+- a) Each team is to consist of 7 competent rescue members, #7 being the identified spare.
+In the event a team is unable to provide a full team of 7, they may submit a formal request to the committee no later than February 15 to add a member from a different surface team of the same company.
+The organizing committee maintains the right to deny the application.
+Application must use the Application to Recruit form in the forms section of this manual. - b) All 7 members will write the exam, and be in lock up between events. - c) A team of 6 members (#'s 1 6) is required for the Field Problem, Fire Fighting, Practical Skills and First Aid events.
+Unless specified by an event coordinator the spare may be rotated into the team, but this can only be done prior to the beginning of the event. - d) The spare member is to accompany and stay with the guide at all times when out of lock up.
 Under no circumstance is the spare member to communicate with any person other than the guide.